 AC – Alternating Current – a type of electrical current, where the current repeatedly changes direction.
 The power your house consumes is 240 volts AC.
 This is also what the inverter converts the electricity your panels generates to so that it can be used in your house by your appliances

-Ampere – Often shortened to “Amp”, an ampere is the SI unit of electric current and is one of the seven SI base units, which is used through-out.
+Ampere – Often shortened to “Amp”, an ampere is the SI unit of electric current and is one of the seven SI base units.

 Base Load – The normal amount of electric power supplied by any utility within any given time frame.

 Battery Capacity – The total amount of electrical charge that a battery can deliver.
 This is measured in ampere hours.